 Damages to Parked Vehicles

-If an employee’s personal vehicle is damaged while stopped or parked on campus property, the employee’s personal vehicle insurance applies.
-The employee should report the incident to Campus Safety and request they complete an incident report.
-The employee will need the incident report for their insurance company.
-The College is not liable for any deductibles or uninsured amounts on an employee’s insurance policy if the College is not liable for the damage.
-The College’s insurance would only apply if the College were negligent in some way and directly responsible for the damage.
+If a personal vehicle is damaged while stopped or parked on campus property, the owner's vehicle insurance applies.
+The owner should report the incident to Campus Safety and request they complete an incident report.
+The owner will need the incident report for their insurance company.
+The College is not liable for any deductibles or uninsured amounts on an owner's insurance policy if the College is not liable for the damage.
+The College's insurance would only apply if the College were negligent in some way and directly responsible for the loss.

 The following limits have been provided as a guide by the college's insurance carrier.
 This is the minimum level of coverage suggested.